zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

 ## Both CSCI4390 and CSCI6390

 You will implement the kernel discriminant analysis algorithm as described in Algorithm 20.2 (Chapter 20, page 512) to find the kernel LD.
+**Note: use numpy.lingalg.pinv** to compute the inverse, since the regular numpy.linalg.inv function is not very stable on this dataset due to the condition number of the matrix.

-Use the Gaussian kernel to construct the kernel matrix, but you will have to play with the spread parameter to find the best LD, e.g., the one that gives the best Fischer objective value among the different spread parameters.
-You can find this by grid-search, i.e., starting with a small value and increasing it to see which spread value gives the highest objective value.
+Use the Gaussian kernel to
+construct the kernel matrix, but you will have to play with the spread parameter $\sigma^2$ to find the best LD, e.g., the one that gives the best Fischer objective value among the different spread parameters.
+You can find this by
+grid-search, i.e., starting with a small value and increasing it to see which spread value gives the highest objective value.
+Initially, I suggest you try values from 0.001 to 100, and increase in powers of 10.
+Next narrow down the range successively till you find the best spread value.

 Once you have found the best spread parameter for the Gaussian kernel, then project the points onto the kernel LD direction, and plot them.
 Use circles